 Types of Cataract

-Radiation cataract: Radiation cataract can develop after a person undergoes radiation therapy for cancer.
-However, symptoms of radiation cataract can appear 1-2 years after exposure.
+- Radiation cataract: Radiation cataracts can develop after a person undergoes radiation therapy for cancer.
+However, symptoms of radiation cataracts can appear 1-2 years after exposure.

 Why is Cataract Surgery Required?